Who stood out: Employee App Choices 2021

 We also wanted to give an honourable mention to Speakap, which has gone through some dramatic changes since our last Choice awards.
 We have been impressed by the quality of features that have been developed, such as updated analytics and improved search, and look forward to what the next year brings from their roadmap.

 You can find out more about what impressed us with these products by reading our full report.
-If you would like to find out more about the report, please download our free sample which includes the introduction and an example review.

 While the Choices offer great features, we encourage you to consider the many different products in the marketplace and factor in your own priorities too.
 The employee apps report is our -page detailed analysis, covering 30 employee apps in total.
 Our reviews are completely independent, detail the strengths and weaknesses of each product, and score them systematically, based on nine common business scenarios.